muazhurani/mesk-ulkhitam/README.md

 # Mesk Ul-Khitam README

 Welcome to the Mesk Ul-Khitam project!
 Mesk Ul-Khitam is an open-source application designed to generate video clips with selected verses from the Quran.
-This project integrates Quranic text with audio recitations, allowing users to create personalized videos with spiritual significance.
+This project integrates Quranic text with audio recitations, allowing users to create personalized videos.

 ## Features